Aristek SystemsContact Us

 How does adaptive learning work?
 AI algorithms track various indicators which are either automatically or manually interpreted.
 As a result, content, methods, structures and the delivery of e-learning content can be adapted to the needs of each learner.
 These indicators include:

 Adaptive learning offers the possibility of individual adaptation of learning paths, efficiency/time savings depending on previous knowledge, and individual feedback.
 Thus, it has the potential to increase learning motivation.
+Learn all the adaptive mechanisms peculiarities in a dedicated material.

 AI’s helping hand doesn’t know any borders.
 Check out how AI tools assist students with disabilities and explore practical use cases of AI implementation in special education.